determined-ai/determined/docs/model-hub-library/mmdetection/_index.rst

 **model-hub** makes it easy to use MMDetection with Determined while keeping the developer experience as close as possible to what it's like working directly with **MMDetection**.
 Our library serves as an alternative to the trainer used by MMDetection (see `mmcv's runner
-<https://mmcv.readthedocs.io/en/latest/understand_mmcv/runner.html>`_) and provides access to all of
+<https://mmcv.readthedocs.io/en/v1.7.0/understand_mmcv/runner.html>`_) and provides access to the
-Determined's benefits including:
+benefits of using Determined, including the following:

 -  Easy multi-node distributed training with no code modifications.
 Determined automatically sets up the distributed backend for you.